jasonacox/pypowerwall/tools/tedapi/README.md

 # Decode /tedapi API Payloads

+The Tesla Powerwall Gateway has an installer API accessible via the Gateway WiFi.
+This endpoint includes an API `/tedapi` that is used to setup and monitor the Powerwall.

-This tool is to help decode `/tedapi` API payloads (requests and responses) using a Protobuf schema definition file [tedapi.proto](tedapi.proto).
+The API includes configuration and status payloads that use a simple Protobuf schema definition file [tedapi.proto](tedapi.proto).
+Accessing this API requires the Gateway Password (usually found on the QR code inside the Powerwall access panel)

-## Tools
+## Usage

-The [test.py](test.py) script will query the user for the Powerwall Gateway password and proceed to fetch the DIN, the configuration of the Powerwall and then the Powerwall status (TODO).
+The [tedapi.py](tedapi.py) script includes a TEDAPI class and runtime tool that will fetch and save the configuration settings and current live status in `config.json` and `status.json` files:

 ```bash
 # Download